Skip to content

 A key part of the approach is to regularly measure the carbon footprint of the Fund’s equity investments.
 Calculating the impact of a company’s emissions involves looking not only at the operations of the company itself, but also looking at the impact of the products that it sells and the impact of its supply chain.
 These are illustrated in the following diagram:

-The WACI for each portfolio and for the Fund’s total equity holdings as at 31 December 2023 is shown in the graph below.
+The WACI for each portfolio and for the Fund’s total equity holdings as at 31 December 2024 is shown in the graph below.

-This is the sixth annual assessment of the Fund’s carbon footprint.
 Progress since March 2019 is shown in the following chart, with the proportionate contribution from each equity portfolio also highlighted.

-The chart shows an overall reduction of 65% in the Fund’s WACI since March 2019, which is significant progress towards the target of a 50-75% reduction by 2030, and well ahead of the 7% per year target.
-The transfer of all the Fund’s passive equity allocation to the World Paris Aligned Passive Fund was a significant factor in the 20% reduction from December 2022 to December 2023.
+The chart shows an overall reduction of 69% in the Fund’s WACI since March 2019, which is significant progress towards the target of a 50-75% reduction by 2030, and well ahead of the 7% per year target.

 Reserves Exposure

-One of the issues with the WACI measurement is that it does not capture the downstream tier 3 emissions.
+One of the issues with the Weighted Average Carbon Intensity measurement is that it does not capture the downstream tier 3 emissions.
 Downstream Scope 3 emissions based on product in use (or disposal) are not widely calculated by companies or reported.
 However, downstream Scope 3 are critical when looking at the impact / investment risk of car manufacturers and fossil fuel companies.
 This is linked with the risk involved in stranded assets, where companies may have large reserves of fossil fuels that will not be usable if we are to achieve carbon reduction targets across the economy and so become “stranded”.
 Exposure to reserves data is often used as a proxy for downstream emissions.

-The reserves exposure for each portfolio and for the Fund’s total equity holdings as at 31 December 2023 is shown in the graph below.
+The reserves exposure for each portfolio and for the Fund’s total equity holdings as at 31 December 2024 is shown in the graph below.
 The figures shown are on a value of holdings basis, which means the value of any company with fossil fuel reserves is included in full in the analysis, regardless of what proportion of their business relates to extraction.

 The following graph shows progress to date since March 2019.